in03/proxima/docs/index.md

  But ***smart*** 🧐:

- - **Resolve clip attributes support** - Inherit orientation and data-levels from Resolve - upside-down, colour-rich footage is in good hands.
+ - **Resolve clip attributes support** - Generated proxy media inherits orientation, data-levels, and other clip attributes from the original source media in Resolve.
- - **Automatic linking** - Proxima automatically links generated proxies to the correct source media after encoding.
+ - **Automatic linking** - Proxima automatically links generated proxies to the correct media pool items after encoding.
- - **Intelligent handling** - Proxima intelligently searches for existing proxies, always picking the newest one.
-Even ones made by other applications.
-It also handles offline and orphaned proxies.
+ - **Intelligent handling** - Proxima intelligently searches for existing proxies, always picking the newest one - even ones made by other applications.
+It's also careful in handling offline and orphaned proxies.
  - **Advanced user configuration** - Simple YAML configuration with settings for source media whitelisting (by framerate, extension type), cross-platform path-mapping and lots more!
  - **Easy progress tracking** - A nice pretty progress bar to display aggregate task progress, discrete task completion worker utilisation + desktop notifications.
 Flower for advanced metrics and a dedicated web-app on the way.

 ---

+#### Coming soon!

 ## Usage
 Check out the [Getting Started](https://in03.github.io/proxima/User Guide/Getting Started) guide for a quick setup tutorial.
 Otherwise, here are the basics for reference.

-## Commands
+### Commands
   * `proxima queue`                                - Queue proxies from the currently open DaVinci Resolve timeline
   * `proxima work [Optional: number of workers]`   - Launch some local workers
   * `proxima config`                               - Open user settings configuration file for editing